 The user presents the signed certificate from the CA to any service for authentication.
 The sequence of actions when an ACE user talks to an ACE Service is described below.
 Each time a new client contacts a service, the service spawns a new thread dedicated to the communication with the specific client.
-Typically the following happens when a client wishes to access a resource, as shown in Fig.3:
+Typically the following happens when a client wishes to access a resource, as shown in Fig. 3:

-- 1) User contacts the service (the client thread of the service) for establishing a session. - The service replies with its certificate for authentication, key exchange for establishing session key and requests the user for his certificate. - The user replies with his certificate and session key exchange.
+- 1) User contacts the service (the client thread of the service) for establishing a session. - 2) The service replies with its certificate for authentication, key exchange for establishing session key and requests the user for his certificate. - 3) The user replies with his certificate and session key exchange.
 The user verifies the Server's certificate.
 The client sends Finished. - 4) The service contacts the user database to verify the user's certificate.
 Once verified, the service sends Finished.
-The TLS authentication is completed and a session is established. - 5) The service creates a new KeyNote Session that will be used for user's authorization. - The service provides the required policy to KeyNote database to be used to verify the client's credentials later. - 7) The client provides his credential to the service. - 8) The service adds this credential to the KeyNote database.
+The TLS authentication is completed and a session is established. - 5) The service creates a new KeyNote Session that will be used for user's authorization.